itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.16.3 =
-This release updates the French translation.
+This release fixes an issue with WooCommerce customer registration option.